emercoin/docs/en/020_Blockchain_Services/003_EmcSSH.md

 Now, restart sshd with the new configuration:

-    kill -HUP `cat /var/run/sshd.pid`
+    $ kill -HUP `cat /var/run/sshd.pid`

-### Generating a key pair
+### Generate an SSH key pair

 Now we need to generate a key pair for a user.
+In Linux, simply type the following command:

+    $ ssh-keygen -t rsa -b 4096 -C "@your-username"

 If the user is running Windows, we recommend using [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 Run PuTTYgen, change the number of bits to 4096 and click **Generate**.